-Recommendations from staff are a great way to sell an extra item or upsell to a similar product.
+Recommendations from staff are a great way to sell an extra item or upsell a similar product.
 It doesn’t have to be annoying or pushy, especially if you and your staff believe in the products.
 Just a suggestion can remind a customer of something you sell or something they forgot they wanted.
 Remember how far great customer service can take your business.

 If you sell products from second-party manufacturers get in touch with their marketing managers.
 These professionals generally have substantial experience in setting up display sections and checkout lines.
 They want the products to move as much as you do so work together to find the best solution for your retail space.
 Some brands will even purchase display space at or near your point of sale area.

-The point of purchase is where everything comes together at once – the retailer, the customer, the money, the product, the point of sale system.
+The point of purchase is where everything comes together at once – the retailer, the customer, the money, the product, and the point of sale system.
 Make sure to capitalize on each moment the customer is in your space, while also ensuring that they leave your store having had a positive experience to the end.
 Get creative with some of these ideas and take advantage of unique features with your point-of-sale system to optimize this process.
 You’re bound to have happy customers leaving your retail store.